fboucquez/symbol-bootstrap/README.md

 * [`symbol-bootstrap config`](docs/config.md) - Command used to set up the configuration files and the nemesis block for the current network
 * [`symbol-bootstrap decrypt`](docs/decrypt.md) - It decrypts a yml file using the provided password.
 The source file can be a custom preset file, a preset.yml file or an addresses.yml.
 * [`symbol-bootstrap encrypt`](docs/encrypt.md) - It encrypts a yml file using the provided password.
 The source files would be a custom preset file, a preset.yml file or an addresses.yml.
-* [`symbol-bootstrap enrollRewardProgram`](docs/enrollRewardProgram.md) - It enrols the nodes in the rewards program by announcing the enroll transaction to the registration address.
-You can also use this command to update the program registration when you change the agent keys (changing the agent-ca-csr) or server host.
 * [`symbol-bootstrap healthCheck`](docs/healthCheck.md) - It checks if the services created with docker compose are up and running.
 * [`symbol-bootstrap help`](docs/help.md) - display help for symbol-bootstrap
 * [`symbol-bootstrap link`](docs/link.md) - It announces VRF and Voting Link transactions to the network for each node with 'Peer' or 'Voting' roles.
 This command finalizes the node registration to an existing network.